-To help you improve your customer communications, we talked to Lindsay Faria, the director of partner marketing at Barracuda MSP.
+To help you improve your customer communications, we talked to Lindsay Faria, the director of partner and content marketing at Barracuda MSP.
 Lindsay crafts messaging, enablement materials, and communications to help MSP partners succeed selling managed services to their clients.
 She shared her advice on how to communicate effectively.

 How to communicate effectively

 How often you communicate with your customers should be influenced by their preferences and how they like to be contacted.
 Find out what methods your customers prefer, how often they want to hear from you, and what times of day they like to be contacted.
 This can help make your outreach as productive as possible.
 Getting this insight can be as easy as introducing a customer survey to existing accounts or to new customers when they’re onboarded.
 Record their preferences in your CRM software or other record-keeping files so you can easily access the information to help you tailor your approach in the future.

 When you’re communicating, it’s important to be clear and concise.
 Let the customer know what the purpose of the communication is, and then get to the point.
 You should also avoid unnecessary jargon your customers might not understand. and unnecessary slang or abbreviations.
 That means no “thx,” “brb,” or “TTFN” in your communications.
 Your customers are worth taking the time to spell out each word in full!